cloudera-cemea/CML_vHoL/README.md

 The code is explained in the script comments.
 However, here are a key few highlights:

-- Because CML is integrated with SDX and CDP, you can easily retrieve large datasets from Cloud Storage (ADLS, S3, Ozone) with a simple line of code
+- Because Cloudera AI is integrated with SDX and CDP, you can easily retrieve large datasets from Cloud Storage (ADLS, S3, Ozone) with a simple line of code
 - Apache Spark is a general purpose framework for distributed computing that offers high performance for both batch and stream processing.
 It exposes APIs for Java, Python, R, and Scala, as well as an interactive shell for you to run jobs.
-- In Cloudera Machine Learning (CML), Spark and its dependencies are bundled directly into the CML runtime Docker image.
+- In Cloudera Machine Learning (Cloudera AI), Spark and its dependencies are bundled directly into the Cloudera AI runtime Docker image.
 Furthermore, you can switch between different Spark versions at Session launch.

 In a real-life scenario, the underlying data may be shifting from week to week or even hour to hour.
-It may be necessary to run the ingestion process in CML on a recurring basis.
+It may be necessary to run the ingestion process in Cloudera AI on a recurring basis.
 Jobs allow any project script to be scheduled to run inside of an ML Workspace compute cluster.

 - Click on  *Project* in the top panel
 - Click on  *Jobs* in the side panel